mjneary10/shaunagra-test/content/frames/baby/jungle-cute-animals-new-baby-personalised-frame-and-card.md

 Why not choose our baby boy or girl personalised frame & card package too so your card will match the same theme as your frame, saving you time & money.
 You can choose the unique newborn congratulations card for the birth of a baby boy or their christening date.
 This customised frame design can also be adapted to a girl version too by adding some pink embellishments.
 Please contact me if you would like a different colour scheme.

 Specifications are: -

-10 x 10 inches

-Real glass frontage.

-Hook on the back for wall hanging.